-Demonstrating low rates of infection, resorption and warping, the ten studies showcase the clinical safety and efficacy of Profile in nearly 1,000 patients over more than 9 years and provide assurance that Profile is a safe, reliable, cost-effective rhinoplasty grafting material for your practice.
+The other four studies authored by Dr. Rod Rohrich, Drs Alvin and Robert Glasgold, and Dr. Jamil Ahmad, showcase the clinical safety and efficacy of Profile in a total of 322 patients over more than nine years.

+This collection of published studies provides assurance that Profile is a safe, reliable, cost-effective grafting material for your practice.